dxos/cli/packages/cli-app/README.md

 The application will hosted at:

-- GET: `/app/${WRN}/`
+- GET: `/app/${DXN}/`

-Since WRN's can contain characters which are reserved in URL's, it is often necessary to URI-escape the WRN portion of the URL.
+Since DXN's can contain characters which are reserved in URL's, it is often necessary to URI-escape the DXN portion of the URL.

-For example, with the WRN `wrn://dxos/application/example` the URL is:
+For example, with the DXN `dxn://dxos/application/example` the URL is:

-- GET: `/app/wrn%3A%2F%2Fdxos%2Fapplication%2Fexample/`
+- GET: `/app/dxn%3A%2F%2Fdxos%2Fapplication%2Fexample/`

-Because URI-encoded URL's are difficult to enter manually, there is an optimization for short WRN's of the form `wrn://<org>/<appname>` that does not require any URI-encoding of the name.
-For example, with the short WRN `wrn://dxos/example`, this plain URL can be used:
+Because URI-encoded URL's are difficult to enter manually, there is an optimization for short DXN's of the form `dxn://<org>/<appname>` that does not require any URI-encoding of the name.
+For example, with the short DXN `dxn://dxos/example`, this plain URL can be used:

 - GET: `/app/dxos/example/`